hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 Vidrum: “I always knew your sister and you had a competitive streak right from our school days but you need not have acted in this mean fashion.
-It is said women always like to sting men even while they are professing friendship but till now I thought you were a mature person and above such things.
+It is said women always like to sting men even while they are professing friendship but till nowI thought you were a mature person and above such things.
 But then I should have known better; after all, true to your names, your sister and you used to leave your peers in school stinging from a sense of inferiority.
 You always had the answers